mrocklin/distributed/docs/source/scheduling/scheduling-state.rst

     The ``priority`` dictionary provides each key with a relative ranking.
     This ranking is generally a tuple of two parts.
 The first (and dominant) part corresponds to when it was submitted.
-Generally ealier tasks take precedence.
+Generally earlier tasks take precedence.
 The second part is determined by the client, and is a way to prioritize tasks within a large graph that may be important, such as if they are on the critical path, or good to run in order to release many